NVE/terrain-change-detection-pc/README.md

    cd terrain-change-detection-pc
    ```

-2. On first run, `uv` will automatically create a virtual environment and install dependencies from `pyproject.toml`
+2. On first run, `uv` will automatically create a virtual environment and install the required dependencies.

 ## Running Scripts

-Use `uv run` followed by the script path.
+Use `uv run` followed by the script path, as script aliases are not defined in `pyproject.toml` at the moment.
 The virtual environment will be created automatically on first use.

 ### Exploration Scripts